Prioritizing Your Mental Health During the Holidays

 Service Dog Support

-During the holiday season, it’s especially important to prioritize your mental health, and for many, service dogs play a vital role in maintaining emotional well-being.
-A service dog, like a Psychiatric Service Dog (PSD), can provide crucial support for individuals dealing with anxiety, depression, or other mental health challenges.
-These dogs are trained to recognize and respond to triggers, offer comfort during stressful situations, and perform tasks that help manage symptoms, such as deep pressure therapy or alerting to an impending panic attack.
+During the holiday season, it’s especially important to prioritize your mental health — and for many, service dogs play an irreplaceable role in maintaining emotional well-being.
+A service dog, like a Psychiatric Service Dog (PSD), can provide crucial support for individuals navigating anxiety, depression, trauma responses, or other mental health challenges.
+These dogs are trained to recognize and respond to triggers, offer comfort during stressful situations, and perform specialized tasks that help manage symptoms, such as Deep Pressure Therapy or alerting to an impending panic attack.

 Check in with Yourself